How to avoid collisions in 3D-realizations for moving graphs: Dixon-2 moving graphs

+\begin{theorem} There are no collision-free L-models for Dixon-2 moving graphs. \end{theorem} \begin{proof} We prove by contradiction.
+Let $D$ be an arbitrary Dixon-2 moving graph and let $h$ be a height function of $D$ such that $(D,h)$ is collision-free.
+Then, let us analyze the relative heights for edges of this moving graph.

-Denote height function as h.
-If $h(15)>h(1s)>h(5t)$, where $s\neq 5$ and $t\neq 1$, then edge 1s is within the range of vertex 5.
-Since vertex 5 collides with all edges containing 1 (except for 15), 5 also collides with edge 1s.
-This is a contradiction.
-If $h(15)<h(5s)>h(1t)$, where $s\neq 1$ and $t\neq 5$, then edge 5s is within the range of vertex 1.
-Since vertex 1 collides with all edges containing 5 (except for 15), 1 also collides with edge 5s.
-This is a contradiction.
-Thus, there cannot be any other edges containing vertex 1 lying in between edge 15 and any other edges containing vertex 5.
-Also, there cannot be any other edges containing vertex 5 lying in between edge 15 and any other edges containing vertex 1.
-To conclude, range of vertex 1 and range of vertex 5 must only intersect on edge 15, i.e., 15 must be on the boundary of range of vertex 1 and range of vertex 5.
-W.l.o.g., assume edges containing 1 (except for edge 15) are all higher than the heights of edges containing 5 (except for edge 15).
-Then we obtain $h(1x)>h(1y)>h(1z)>h(15)>h(5u)>h(5v)>h(5w)$, where $\{x,y,z\}=\{6,7,8\}$, $\{u,v,w\}=\{2,3,4\}$.
+Since vertex $5$ collides with all edges containing vertex $1$ (except for edge $\{1,5\}$), there are no edges containing vertex $1$ lying in between edge $\{1,5\}$ and another edge containing vertex $5$.
+Symmetrically, there are no edges containing vertex $5$ lying in between edge $\{1,5\}$ and another edge containing vertex $1$.
+To conclude, the range of vertex $1$ and that of vertex $5$ intersect on edge $\{1,5\}$.
+W.l.o.g., assume that edges containing vertex $1$ (except for edge $\{1,5\}$) have bigger height values than those containing vertex~$5$ (except for edge $\{1,5\}$).
+Then we obtain